- Apple App Accelerator was set up in Bangalore back in 2017. It’s the one and only kind in the world right now.

 Krishna said of the Apple App Accelerator, “We were lucky to get into the App Accelerator.
 We got access to Apple engineers who helped us with various technical issues, especially new frameworks.”
 Raksha said, “The UI /UX guidance from design evangelists at Apple helped us bring the app closer to Apple’s Human Interface Guidelines.”

 Krishna and Raksha are working to take Prayoga to the next level.
 They plan to integrate more closely with Apple Watch and HealthKit, add spatial audio to yoga-based meditation, introduce 360-degree video content, LiDAR-scanned environments for immersive experiences, and more.

 Prayoga has been featured on the App Store multiple times, such as during World Yoga Day 2021, and was also an exclusive Shazam launch partner.

 Tasks was developed by Mustafa Yusuf and is a unique approach to task management.
 Most task managers and to-do apps are based on a binary status – “To Do” and “Done”.
 Tasks, on the other hand, lets you track when you’re actually doing something, mark it according to your needs, and prioritize tasks accordingly.
 It’s more like a project management app without the complexity associated with such apps.

-Tasks works on all Apple products such as the iPhone, iPad and macOS Monterey.
-Just pay once and use across platforms.
+Tasks works on all Apple products such as the iPhone, iPad, and macOS Monterey.
+Just pay once and use it across platforms.